United States Marine Corps Recruit Training: Week 10: The Crucible

 After the address, the drill instructors will award the recruits the Eagle, Globe, and Anchor (EGA) emblem, signifying them as full-fledged Marines.
 Immediately after this, Marines hike back down The Reaper and are then offered the "Warrior's Breakfast", where they are permitted to eat as much as they like, even of previously forbidden foods, such as ice cream.
 During this meal, the new Marines have the opportunity to eat and talk with their drill instructors informally for the first time.

 Week 11: Marine Week

 The new Marines will be given additional time with the drill instructor but are provided with the opportunity to now ask the questions they could not before.
-These new Marines will be responsible for themselves and be able to use what they have learned the over the past 10 weeks.
+These new Marines will be responsible for themselves and be able to use what they have learned over the past 10 weeks.
 During this week, Marines are instructed in some of the recruit behaviors that are no longer appropriate as Marines, such as referring to oneself in the third person.
 They will have their final uniform fitting, along with a blood drive, and a visit to the Marine Corps Museum on base at MCRD San Diego.
 Lastly, they will have an inspection by the company commander.